Monkestation/Veyra-Vet/README.md

 ## Features

-- **Age Vetting Requests**: Users can submit vetting requests using their BYOND ckey
+- **Vetting Requests**: Users can submit vetting requests using their BYOND ckey
 - **Private Vetting Channels**: Each request creates a private channel for secure document submission
 - **Admin Controls**: Approve/deny buttons with automatic API updates
 - **Status Tracking**: Users can check their vetting request status